Nation of Debt: NZ's highly leveraged homes

 Bruce Patten, a mortgage broker with Loan Market, says people are still putting a car and holidays on the house; he recently helped one client put a Mustang "on the house".

-"I don't know if I would say if it was as prevalent [as a few years back].
+"I don't know if I would say if it was as prevalent [as a few years ago].

 But he says the big difference compared with a few years ago is that it is now much harder to get bank funding for anything - let alone toys.